hazelcast/hazelcast-simulator/README.md

 The file `simulator.properties` is placed at the `conf` folder of your Hazelcast Simulator.
 This file is used to prepare the Simulator tests for their proper executions according to your business needs.

+For the full reference of available settings and their explanation, please refer to [default simulator.properties](dist/src/main/dist/conf/simulator.properties).

 ![](images/NoteSmall.jpg)***NOTE:*** *Currently, the main focuses are on the Simulator tests of Hazelcast on Amazon EC2 and Google Compute Engine (GCE).
 For the preparation of `simulator.properties` for GCE, please refer to the [Setting Up For GCE section](#setting-up-for-google-compute-engine).
 The following `simulator.properties` file description is mainly for Amazon EC2.*